-Pork tenderloin teriyaki is so flavorful and tender, it’s a guaranteed crowd-pleaser for dinner tonight.
+Pork tenderloin teriyaki is so flavorful and tender, it’s a guaranteed crowd-pleaser for an easy dinner tonight.

 This recipe is teriyaki style with ingredients I have on hand on the regular.
 Due to my food allergies and food beliefs, there are many recipes I can’t make or have to make substitutions to and this is my spin on teriyaki style flavor.

 I love making anything in the crock pot so I wanted to see if I could create an amazing recipe with a pork tenderloin in my slow cooker.
 You just prepare your ingredients, dump them in, and set it to go.

 Teriyaki is a sauce that’s usually made with orange juice, brown sugar, and mirin which is a Japanese vinegar.
 I don’t keep mirin on hand, and I use raw sugar, so I put my own spin on this flavor combination with what I had on hand.